James4Ever0/agi_computer_control/README.md

 ---

 technically this would not be a normal game. it is a metagame, which is the game of all games. it can play other games, play itself, even create itself.

+---

+devcontainer is useful for creating reproducible environments locally (if of the same architecture, like x86) or remotely (different architecture, like Apple M1).

+---

+because setting this up properly during development is a pain in the ass (in most time), let's pack it up into a docker container, for your safety.

+if you want to release this and use it in production, you can refactor the code, configure platform specific dependencies and send it to devops.